I. LAKE AGASSIZ REGIONAL LIBRARY

 LARL provides customers with direct access to library catalogs, but also allows them to place holds on materials found in these catalogs.
-Customers may also view catalogs and place holds through MnLINK, a web-based virtual library.
+Customers may also view catalogs and place holds through MNLINK.

 D. ROTATING/FLOATING COLLECTION

-Some materials are rotated to each branch library to give customers the opportunity to see titles selected for the collection.
-Most of LARL’s collection ‘floats’ which means materials are housed where requested or returned.
+Materials are rotated to each branch library to give customers the opportunity to see titles selected for the collection.
+Most of LARL’s collection ‘floats,’ which means materials are housed where requested or returned.
 In this way, even the smallest branch library sees a refreshed collection.

 E. EXPRESS!
 COLLECTION

 The EXPRESS!
-Collection offers additional copies of best sellers and other highdemand titles.
+Collection offers additional copies of best sellers and other high-demand titles.
 These titles are available to the browsing customer, do not fill holds, and are loaned for a one-week period.
-They are available in eight LARL locations.

-Users who request the reconsideration of library materials will be asked to complete and sign the “Request for Reconsideration of Library Resources.”
+Users who request the reconsideration of library materials will be asked to complete and sign the “Request for Reconsideration of Library Resources” form.
 The Regional Library Director will respond in writing to the person initiating the reconsideration at the earliest possible date.